LAKAMA LUXURY TRAVEL

 Picture

-A fantastic alternative to experiencing this beautiful region is on a river cruise.
-With itineraries starting in Paris, one can explore this beautiful and vibrant city plus the beautiful country along the Seine River.
+A fantastic way to experience this beautiful region is on a river cruise.
 Cruises stop in Rouen, the capital of Normandy and in Caudebec-en-caux, the starting point for day trips to the Normandy beaches and excursions to the Routes des Abbayes / Mont Saint Michel.
+With itineraries starting in Paris, one can explore Normandy plus the beautiful country along the Seine River, including Monet's Gardens at Giverny.

 Picture